-A Water System Plan is available from our office that provides more information about the Union Ridge Water System.
-Our well has been rated by the data available online at: https:// fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
+A Water System Plan is available from our office that provides more information about the Union be drilled into.
+Concentrations above the national guidelines may contribute to problems with taste, odor and color of the water coming out of your tap.

+Ridge Water System, the plan was approved by DOH in November 2020.
+The State Dept. of Health has Source Water Assessment Program (SWAP)data available online at: https:// fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
 This is an interactive map.